python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONDEVMODE

-   If this environment variable is set to a non-empty string, enable the :ref:`Python Development Mode <devmode>`.
+   If this environment variable is set to a non-empty string, enable :ref:`Python Development Mode <devmode>`, introducing additional runtime checks that are too expensive to be enabled by default.

    .. versionadded:: 3.7